-FEICA - Association of the European Adhesive & Sealant Industry Avenue Edmond van Nieuwenhuyse, 4 B- 1160 Brussels, Belgium Tel: +32 (0)2 676 73 20 | Fax: +32 (0)2 676 73 99 info@feica.eu | www.feica.eu
+FEICA - Association of the European Adhesive & Sealant Industry Avenue Edmond van Nieuwenhuyse, 2 1160 Brussels, Belgium Tel: +32 (0)2 896 96 00 | info@feica.eu | www.feica.eu

-FEICA, the Association of the European Adhesive & Sealant Industry is a multinational association representing the European Adhesive and Sealant Industry.
+FEICA, the Association of the European Adhesive & Sealant Industry is a multinational association representing the European adhesive and sealant industry.
 With the support of its national associations and several direct and affiliated members, FEICA coordinates, represents and advocates the common interests of our industry throughout Europe.
-In this regard FEICA aims at establishing a constructive dialogue with legislators in order to act as a reliable partner to resolve issues affecting the European Adhesive and Sealant Industry.
+In this regard FEICA aims to establish a constructive dialogue with legislators in order to act as a reliable partner to resolve issues affecting the European adhesive and sealant industry.